krober10nd/SeismicMesh/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project (tries to) adhere to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 Unreleased
 ==========

 ### Fixed
 - Units in km-s detection warning bug.
 - Docstring fixes to `generate_mesh`

 ### Added
 - More support for reading binary files packed in a binary format.
+- Check to make sure bbox is composed of all floats.

 ### [3.0.4] - 2020-10-12

 - Improve conformity of level-set in final mesh through additional set of Newton boundary projection iterations.

 More information